-Our team's research is focused on how to use Mycelium – the vegetative root of fungus – to essentially grow a habitat on Mars for future human and space exploration.
-Our team includes students from a variety of backgrounds, majoring in fields ranging from Graphic Design & Apparel Design all the way to Bioengineering and Neuroscience.
+Our team's research is focused on how to use Mycelium – the vegetative root of fungus – to grow a habitat on Mars for future human and space exploration.
+Our team included students from a variety of backgrounds, majoring in fields ranging from Graphic Design & Apparel Design all the way to Bioengineering and Neuroscience.

 This opportunity not only allowed me to work in a laboratory and develop and understand a new material, but also enabled me to learn how to design and convey scientific information in an approachable and understandable manner.
 Deliverables for the team include our logo, website, presentation, posters, physical model, team sweatshirts, and the like.

 The team logo above was inspired by NASA's Mission Patches that are specifically designed for various space missions.
 The logo is thus able to be associated with NASA and their visual design language.